petermp79/coding-challenges/cpp/readme.md

 > g++ -std=c++11 program-file-name.cpp -o program-file-name

-You are welcome to contribute and provide comments.
+You are welcome to contribute and/or provide comments.